 If you're over 21 and either unemployed, parenting alone or you have a disability and you receive certain payments from the Department of Social Protection, then you could be eligible for the BTEA.
-You may also qualify for BTEA if you are aged between 18 and 20 and have been out of formal education for at least 2 years and getting certain payments.
-When you are accepted on a course, you must contact your local Intreo or Social Welfare Office to apply.
+To find more information contact your local local Intreo or local Intreo or Social Welfare Office to apply.